Women in Medicine: Katie Blalock

 Katie Blalock, MD, is one of these remarkable women.
-An Aggie through and through, she earned her bachelor’s and medical degrees and completed her residency at Texas A&M. She now works at Texas A&M Physicians as a family medicine practitioner to improve rural population health in her hometown of Navasota.
+An Aggie through and through, she earned her bachelor’s and medical degrees and completed her residency at Texas A&M. She now works at Texas A&M Family Care as a family medicine practitioner to improve rural population health in her hometown of Navasota.
 To help mark Women in Medicine Month, she answers some questions about the profession and her life.

 Q: Why did you chose to become a physician?

 A: My mom has often said that from the time I could talk, I would say I wanted to be a physician.
 As I became older, I developed a desire to take care of families and make my community healthier.

 Q: What’s the greatest aspect of being a physician?